1) Affiliated Lecturer in Biological Anthropology

 Research interest: parasite infection of humans throughout our evolution.

-Piers Mitchell is interested in taking PhD students.
+Piers Mitchell is accepting applications for PhD students.

 Department of Archaeology and Anthropology